vercel/next.js/packages/next/README.md

 ```

 > **Note**: Using router events in `getInitialProps` is discouraged as it may result in unexpected behavior.<br/>
-> Router events should be registered when a component mounts, via `useEffect`, `componentDidMount`/`componentWillUnmount`, or   imperatively when an event happens.
+> Router events should be registered when a component mounts (`useEffect` or `componentDidMount`/`componentWillUnmount`) or imperatively when an event happens.

 ##### Shallow Routing